 Many people are asking how the recent decision of Johnson & Johnson (“J&J”) to remove talc from baby powder will affect present and future claims for mesothelioma based on exposure to asbestos from Johnson’s Baby Powder.
 Levy Konigsberg is proud of the firm’s role in causing J&J to remove talc from its baby powder.
 J&J’s decision comes after a string of wins for Levy Konigsberg’s mesothelioma clients in talc baby powder lawsuits.
-The firm’s landmark mesothelioma verdicts against J&J include the Lanzo case in New Jersey ($117 million), the Olson case in New York ($325 million), the consolidated Barden trial in New Jersey ($750 million), as well as verdicts in California including the Leavitt case.
+The firm’s landmark mesothelioma verdicts against J&J include the Lanzo case in New Jersey ($117 million), the Olson case in New York ($325 million - this case is currently awaiting final review on appeal), the consolidated Barden trial in New Jersey ($750 million), as well as verdicts in California including the Leavitt case.
 Here are three important facts about the continuing mesothelioma litigation against J&J:

 1. J&J Remains Liable for Using Talc in Baby Powder for More than 100 years.